CatManJr/Flash-Aurora/docs/benchmarks.md

 This page collects the full latency, precision-drift, and window-attention microbenchmark tables for Flash-Aurora.
 Headline summary numbers and bar charts remain in the [project README](../README.md).
 Regenerate README figures with `uv run python benchmark/plot_readme_perf_charts.py`.

-**Machine context.** Unless noted otherwise, end-to-end numbers were measured on NVIDIA RTX PRO 6000 Blackwell Server Edition, PyTorch 2.12.1+cu130, CUDA 13.0, `CUTE_DSL_ARCH=sm_120a`, batch size 1, and cached ingress.
+**Machine context.** Unless noted otherwise, end-to-end latency means a **single** `model.forward` (one rollout step / one lead), measured on NVIDIA RTX PRO 6000 Blackwell Server Edition, PyTorch 2.12.1+cu130, CUDA 13.0, `CUTE_DSL_ARCH=sm_120a`, batch size 1, and cached ingress.
+Multi-step autoregressive rollouts are reported separately under [Distributed pipeline](#distributed-pipeline).
 Window-attention microbenchmarks also report RTX 4090 (`sm_89`).
 Distributed rollout tables cover 2x RTX 5090 and 2x RTX 4090.

 **How to reproduce.** Commands live in [Reproducing the benchmarks](#reproducing-the-benchmarks) below and in scripts under [`../benchmark/`](../benchmark/).
 Install dependencies with `uv sync` from the repository root (see [Install](../README.md#install)).